wavesjs/waves-ui/README.md

 ## Develop branch - this code introduce many breaking changes
 ## DO NOT USE

+_parts of d3 in use: selections, scales_
+(could be replaced, the most tricky part would be the element <=> datum binding)

 _visualisation part of the `wavesjs` library._

 wavesUI is a set of low level audio visualisation components build on top of [d3](http://d3js.org/)